plasmadlt/plasma-finance-token-list/README.md

    },
 ```

-## 3.3 Add your token to Plasma.Finance Decentralized Market Page + Create Token Page
+## 3.3 Add your token to Plasma.Finance Decentralized Market Page + Create Token Page.

-To add your token on our market and create page for it, please fork our second token list https://github.com/plasmadlt/plasma-finance-market-tokenlist and add your token there also.
+To add your token to our market and create a page for it, please fork our second token list https://github.com/plasmadlt/plasma-finance-market-tokenlist and add your token there also.

 ## 4. Make a new PR (pull request)